May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: The Attack

 \subsection{Weights for each attention head}

-In principle, we could simply add all contributions equally from each attention head $\mathrm{AttLoss}_{i}^{(l)}$ to craft the final loss function $\mathrm{AttLoss}$.
-However, this is likely to be suboptimal since \begin{enumerate} \item Prior work from the field of mechanistic interpretability has shown that different attention heads carry out different functions in an LLM. ~\cite{olsson2022incontextlearninginductionheads,yin2025attentionheadsmatterincontext} \item Attention heads across layers are not independent from each other, since the value of the attention matrix in the $l+1$-th layer depends on the value of the attention matrix in the $l$-th layer.
-In particular, small changes in the values of the attention matrix in earlier layers can lead to large changes in the values of attention matrices in later layers. \end{enumerate}
+In principle, we could simply add all contributions equally from each attention head $\mathrm{AttLoss}_{i}^{(l)}$ to craft the loss function $\mathrm{AttLoss}$.
+However, this is likely to be suboptimal since \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item Prior work from the field of mechanistic interpretability has shown that different attention heads carry out different functions in an LLM. ~\cite{olsson2022incontextlearninginductionheads,yin2025attentionheadsmatterincontext} \item Attention heads across layers are not independent from each other, since the value of the attention matrix in the $l+1$-th layer depends on the value of the attention matrix in the $l$-th layer.
+Small changes in the values of the attention matrix in earlier layers can lead to large changes in the values of attention matrices in later layers. \end{enumerate}

 In general, figuring out which attention head is important for which task requires extensive manual analysis and/or lengthy ablation experiments which turn off attention heads one-by-one to see the effect they have on the LLM's output ~\cite{yin2025attentionheadsmatterincontext}.
 A typical LLM has more than a thousand attention heads (across all layers) which makes such an analysis impractical.